kyledhebert/graphql-lunch-learn/PITCHME.md

 ## What is GraphQL
  - A query language for APIs
  - Developed by Facebook, and widely-adopted
- - A Specification--not a library or language
+ - A Specification, not a library or language
 ---

 ## Why Should You Use GraphQL?
  - GraphQL APIs have strongly typed schemas
+ - Rapid product development
  - An efficient alternative to REST
     - No more over or under fetching
- - Rapid product development
 +++
 ### REST vs. GraphQL
 +++